levelont/movingwindow/drafter.md

 		getDataForLast59() + Cache.totalRequests
 		getDataForLast59() = 0 if HEAD == nil
 - If the timestamp is equal
- 	[X] - First, read the value and dispatch the response right away.
+ 	[DEPRECATED] - First, read the value and dispatch the response right away.
- 		[X] - it is important that the read is done first because a read has no contention - no waiting time.
+ 		[DEPRECATED] - it is important that the read is done first because a read has no contention - no waiting time.
- 		[X] - but it is also an issue: reads are much faster than writes, so some responses might be dispatched with wrong values
+ 		[DEPRECATED] - but it is also an issue: reads are much faster than writes, so some responses might be dispatched with wrong values
  	- increase cache counter by one
 		- This should be some sort of locked operation: many concurrent requests may come at the same time.